SonnyK33/obsidian/Molecules/2023 Trades.md

 		- where are these banks lending?
 - YCC change in Japan
 	- Higher local yields make hedged USD yields less attractive, hence lowering demand for USD credit.
 Higher policy rates in Japan (which drive hedgers' cost of borrowing) would strengthen the JPY in the forward market, lowering hedging costs.
 That hasn't happened yet, so the net effect of keeping policy rates steady but raising 10y yields (which will increase corporate yields) is make hedged foreign yields less attractive.
+- BTPs on heavy issuance from the EZ esp Italy
+	- TITIM is a good short, but if you distill it into the key question, shorting BTPs is the most asymmetric and liquid
 - what regions/sectors/occupations are seeing the most wage inflation
 	- which credits does that hit
 - high financing costs are making running a levered book challenging